Resources For Making Distance Learning Accessible

 Acenter that addresses issues of technology and disability in education policies and practices to enhance the lives of people with disabilities

-- National Center for Accessible Media (NCAM)
+- Cheatsheets from National Center for Accessible Media (NCAM)

-A research and development facility dedicated to making media and information technology accessible to people with disabilities.
+Resources from a research and development facility dedicated to making media and information technology accessible to people with disabilities.

 Resources from the Web Accessibility in Mind project, including a streaming video introduction, links to online courses and articles, and a tutorial.